Double Crust Hawaiian Pizza is a family meal everyone will love! The filling is sweet and savory, and the crust is out-of-this-world delicious!!

 Combine that, along with the actual hands-on prep time of about 15 minutes, along with the bake time of approximately 45 minutes; this recipe will take about 2 hours and 20 minutes from start to dinner, so please plan accordingly.

-Additional add-in cautions and suggestions:
+Additional add-in suggestions:

 You can go wild with this part if you like.